An industry resource published by Cogan·

 $30–55 per square foot installed for a standard pallet-storage configuration (Mezzanine Distributors, Speedrack West).

-Built as a permanent extension of the building's primary structure — beams tie into the existing columns or new columns are built to match the building's lateral system.
-Essentially adding a partial second story.
+A structural mezzanine is built as a permanent extension of the building's primary structure — beams tie into the existing columns, or new columns match the building's lateral system — essentially adding a partial second story, at $100–200+ per square foot installed.

 How they're built